 Compared to other hair replacement services, such as hair transplants, scalp micropigmentation is considerably less expensive.
 Hair transplants can be ongoing for a longer period of time, are more intrusive and there isn't a 100% chance it will work, unlike hair tattoos.
 On the flip side, SMP can't recreate real hair, just impressions.
 That's why we say it's important to compare treatments and do your research.

 When comparing treatments and different hair clinics/artists, price should be a contributing factor, but not a deciding factor.
 The key deciding factors should be the quality of the work, the reputation of the clinic and the results other people have received, such as how it’s made them feel.

-Going with the cheapest options can also lead to knock-on effects, like spending more in the long run because you need the treatment done again or removing, a negative effect on your mental health and wellbeing and increased rates of infection.
+Going with the cheapest options can also lead to knock-on effects, like spending more in the long run because you need the treatment done again or removed, a negative effect on your mental health and well-being and increased rates of infection.
 That’s why we recommend staying clear of anything that seems too good to be true.

 How to avoid

 Shop around!
 You will get a general price range of artists near you.
 This can vary depending on location, the type of skin you have, whether you have scar tissue and other factors.
 The main thing is that the price is within a reasonable range and that their results and work are in line with that price.
 We wrote a guide on scalp micropigmentation pricing to save you some time.